Brussels Things To Do With Kids

 Hilton Grand Place

 The location of the Hilton Grand Place Hotel is one of its best or worst features.
 The hotel is right by the central train station and the metro station, making it easy to get around the rest of the city.
-If you’re planning to travel around the area a lot, it makes a great place to stay.
-However, there are nicer neighborhoods if you’d like somewhere quieter.
+If you plan to travel around the area a lot, it is a great place to stay.
+However, there are more excellent neighborhoods if you’d like somewhere quieter.

-Overall, the Hilton Grand Place Hotel is a great choice for families looking for a high-end hotel in the center of Brussels that is close to the city’s main tourist attractions and has comfortable amenities for the whole family.
+Overall, the Hilton Grand Place Hotel is an excellent choice for families looking for a high-end hotel in the center of Brussels that is close to the city’s main tourist attractions and has comfortable amenities for the whole family.

 Click here for more information or to book